What are Weekly Oxford Worldwide courses?

 How will it work?

 Each course will close for enrolments 14 days prior to the start date to allow us to complete the course set up.
-We will email you at that time (14 days before the course begins) with further information and joining instructions on how to gain access to Canvas for the course materials and how to join the live sessions each week.
+We will email you at that time (14 days before the course begins) with further details and instructions on how to gain access to Canvas for the course materials and how to join the live sessions each week.

-This guidance will require action on your part.
-As always, students will want to check spam and junk folders during this period to ensure that these emails are received.
+This guidance will require some action on your part.
+As always, students will want to check spam and junk folders during this period to ensure that these emails haven’t gone astray.

 Your tutor will produce a recorded lecture, or a series of shorter presentations, for you to view each week.
-The recordings are provided to you by your tutor in preparation for the interactive sessions – and, of course, you’ll be able to look at the recorded material after the interactive sessions, too.
+The recordings are provided to you by your tutor in preparation for the live sessions – and, of course, you’ll be able to look at the recorded material after the live sessions, too.
 The lectures will be available for you to view until the end of your course.
-The University of Oxford uses a website called Canvas to store teaching materials.
-You will be invited to become a user of Canvas, and there you will find your pre-recorded lectures.

-Your course tutor will provide additional reading materials, either through posting them in the classroom environment or by providing links to freely-available external online resources.
+Your course tutor will provide additional reading materials, either through posting them on Canvas or by providing links to freely-available external online resources.
 These will help you to prepare for the interactive sessions which will take place at the scheduled time each week.